pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### Creates

-A ConfigMap, in which the data field has a key `delivery.yml` whose value is the definition of a knative service.
+A ConfigMap, in which the data field has a key `delivery.yaml` whose value is the definition of a knative service.

 ### Parameters

 None

-### More Information
+### More information

 See [workload types](../workloads/workload-types.hbs.md) for more details about the three different types of workloads.